khiney/SimpleServer/Sockets/JavaSimpleSock2/README.md

     {"type": "p", "data": <Integer>}

 ###### Response
-Ok case
+Ok case //ok = true
 {"type": "p", "data": <String>}
-Error cases
+Error cases: //ok = false
 {"type": "error", "message": <String>}

     String is:
-    - "no String" -- if the "data" field in the request is not a String
+    - "Input is not an integer, please enter an integer" -- if the "data" field in the request is not an Integer
+    - "Type is empty, please enter a valid request Type." -- if type field is missing
-    - "Data missing" -- if the request does not have a "data" field
+    - "Please input a valid JSON Object" -- if input is not a valid JSON

-#### Reverse a String
+#### Combine Strings
 ###### Request
-    {"type": "reverse", "data": <String>}
+    {"type": "c", "data1": <String>, "data2": <String>}

+    Entering data1/data2:
+    - When entering data1 and data2 each word is entered one at a time Enter first word and press enter.
+Enter second word and press enter.

 ###### Response
-Ok case
+Ok case //ok = true
-{"type": "reverse", "data": <String>}
+{"type": "c", "data": <String>}
-Error cases:
+Error cases: //ok = false
-no error cases implemented, client will likely not receive an answer -- this is of course not good
+{"type": "error", "message": <String>}

+    String is:
+    - "One of your inputs does not contain all letters.
+Please try again" -- when one of your inputs is not all letters
+    - "One of your inputs are empty.
+Please try again" -- one of your strings are empty
+    - "Please input a valid JSON Object" -- if input is not a valid JSON

 #### Exit
 ###### Request
     {"type": "exit"}

 ###### Response
-Ok case
+Ok case //ok = true
 {"type": "exit", "data": <String>}
-Error cases:
+Error cases: //ok = false
 no error cases implemented, client will likely not receive an answer -- this is of course not good

-#### Request type unknown
+#### Request type missing / unknown
+Server will respond with: //ok = false
+{"type": "error", "message": "Please enter p or c for type."}
+{"type": "error", "message": "Type is empty, please enter a valid request Type."}

+#### JSON Object invalid
-Server will respond with:
+Server will respond with: //ok = false
-{"type": "error", "message": "Request type not known"}
+{"type": "error", "message": "Please input a valid JSON Object"}